Jozefpodlecki/rust_playground/exercises/2_background_worker.md

 Create a simple Rust program that spawns a background thread to perform some work while the main thread continues executing.

-## 🧠 Objective

-You should be able to:

-- Spawn threads using `std::thread`
-- Pass data between threads
-- Join threads cleanly

 ## ✅ Requirements

 Write a Rust program that: